-In the past 2 years, Shawn Clarke has released his debut album "Like Birds Too Tired to Fly", which Exclaim! called "A Thoroughly endearing portrait", and band-driven 5 song EP "Stray Birds".
-Shawn has toured Ontario and played solo shows throughout the East Coast, also playing the prestigious North By North East festival on numerous occasions.
+In the past 3 years, Shawn Clarke has released his debut album "Like Birds Too Tired to Fly", which Exclaim! called "A Thoroughly endearing portrait", and band-driven 5 song EP "Stray Birds".
+Shawn has toured Ontario and played solo shows throughout the East Coast, also playing the prestigious Canadian Music Week and North By North East festival on numerous occasions.
 In 2011 Toronto Exclusive Magazine awarded him "Best Folk Album" for "Like Birds...", and "Best folk song" for "To Think I Once Was Lost".

 As a songwriter, his goal has been to simplify music and melodies, bringing the subjects of his lyrics to the foreground.
 Although sometimes subtly, his influences include Tom Waits, Leon Redbone, Wilco, Nick Drake, Bob Dylan and the films of Woody Allen to name a few.
 In addition to his solo work, Shawn has contributed to the Gypsy-folk collective Olenka and the Autumn Lovers, and gothic blues act Timber Timbre.

 X-mas 2012, Shawn Clarke received the gift of a Ukulele, and in the heightened state of a seasonal delusion, he decided to learn a song a week for the entirety of 2013, and post them on his blog www.notmy52songs.tumblr.com

 "Shawn's music contains two things that I love: space and simplicity.
 Nothing is overplayed, it's wonderfully subtle and understated.
 And the simplicity reveals itself in immediately identifiable themes and accessible songs.
 It is really a great record!" - Craig Norris, CBC Radio 3